FunctionStream/function-stream/README.md

 # Function Stream

-Function stream is an event-streaming function platform based on Apache Pulsar and WebAssembly.
+【Function stream is an event-streaming function platform based on Apache Pulsar and WebAssembly.
 It enables efficient and scalable processing of data streams by leveraging the power of WebAssembly.
-Function Stream provides seamless integration with Apache Pulsar, allowing users to take full advantage of its robust messaging capabilities.
+Function Stream provides seamless integration with Apache Pulsar, allowing users to take full advantage of its robust messaging capabilities.「根据下面列出的特性，详细补充这个介绍」】

 ## Features

-1. **Support for Multiple Programming Languages**: Function Stream aims to provide the capability to write code using multiple programming languages.
-This allows developers to use their preferred language and harness its specific strengths while working with Function Stream.
+1. 【**Support for Multiple Programming Languages**: Function Stream aims to provide the capability to write code using multiple programming languages.
+This allows developers to use their preferred language and harness its specific strengths while working with Function Stream.「不要使用Multiple这个词」】
 2. **High Performance and Throughput**: Function Stream is designed to deliver high performance and handle substantial throughput.
 It strives to optimize resource utilization and minimize latency, enabling efficient execution of code and processing of data.